JakubHeba/jakubheba.github.io/SLAE/Shell-Bind-TCP/index.md

 ```

 ### sys_bind() ###
-The next call system will be sys_bind.
-The whole process looks very similar, except that we have here "throwing" arguments to the stack and indicating their top to the ECX register twice.
+<p style="text-align: justify;">The next call system will be sys_bind.
+The whole process looks very similar, except that we have here "throwing" arguments to the stack and indicating their top to the ECX register twice.</p>

 We check the system call identifier:
 ```sh